 Forgotten Friends of Long Island is a non-profit rescue organization that survives entirely off of donations and fundraised money.

-“It’s all volunteer,” said cat coordinator Jody Karaler of Wantagh who takes care of the 58 cats and kittens sheltered at this center.
+“It’s all volunteer,” said cat coordinator Jody Karaler, who takes care of the 58 cats and kittens sheltered at this center.
 “We cover all the shots and vet expenses of any cat that leaves here.”

 Forgotten Friends of Long Island rescues cats and dogs from local animal shelters and saves abandoned animals in the community.

-“I felt that there were so many animals overlooked by the public and animal rescue organizations,” said the rescue group’s president, Loretta Rinaldo of Plainview.
-She started this organization six years ago, but the Levittown location just experienced its grand opening on June 8.
+“I felt that there were so many animals overlooked by the public and animal rescue organizations,” said the rescue group’s president, Plainview resident Loretta Rinaldo.
+She started this organization six years ago, but the Levittown location just had its grand opening on June 8.

 “The biggest obstacle we face is the huge debts from vet care,” she said.

-Rinaldo, a Registered Nurse of 36 years, ensures that every animal receives proper medical care.
-The animals are spayed, neutered, dewormed, de-fleaed, given shots, and tested for diseases.
+Rinaldo, a registered nurse of 36 years, ensures that every animal receives proper medical care.
+The animals are spayed, neutered, dewormed, de-flead, given shots, and tested for diseases.

 Forgotten Friends of Long Island takes in animals from difficult situations.
-Jameson, a friendly 3-year-old pit mix, spent more than two years in the Town of Hempstead Animal Shelter, and never knew of a home.
-The bonded mother-daughter duo, Nikki, 5, and Jenna, 8, both a beagle-terrier mix, were left abandoned and tied up to a man’s fence.
+Jameson, a friendly 3-year-old pit mix, spent more than two years in the Town of Hempstead Animal Shelter, and never knew a home.
+The bonded mother-daughter duo Nikki, 5, and Jenna, 8, both a beagle-terrier mix, were abandoned and tied to a fence.